Every military branch has expectations for a service member’s weight and body mass, and the Army tape test is a way to measure a person’s body fat.

 However, the standards for fitness increase after boot camp.

-Also, the Army has idea weights for your height.
+Also, the Army has ideal weights for your height.

 If you are overweight, the Army will do a tape test to determine your body composition.

-If the tape test confirms your Body Mass Index is too high, you will be on a weight management plan.
+If the tape test confirms your body fat is above the maximum standard, the Army will put you on a weight management plan.

 Not being able to meet minimum standards for fitness and body composition could impact your career in the Army.